Salli-A/MS-Lesion-Visualization-in-MRI-Scans/README.md

     - Seperate transfer functions for each modality
     - Automatic based on histogram?
 Adjustable (pehaps could be good to do on per slice basis?)?
 - Needs animation (maybe the way the camera sync is done qualifies as an animation as it makes use of timers?)
+    - Animation of lesions growth (needs the lesion mask development)
+- Needs surface reconstruction (Perhaps of the the lesion mask?)
 - Add lesion segmentation mask
+- Fused visulization across modalities (merge swi/phase?)
 - Change step sice, currently always thickness/2 (seperate step size from setSliceThickness in slice_interactor.py)
 - Create stero to [CrystalEyes] - double check in the slides which stereo rendering method (just needds to be added with SetStereoTypeToCrystalEyes() and perhaps adding parameters for distance from screen etc.)
 - Add scan to file (eg. csv) instead of just printing